icpc/live-v3/README.md

 Run `java -jar /path/to/jar/file -port=8080 -P:live.configDirectory=/path/to/config/directory -P:live.credsFile=creds.json`

-* Port 8080 is default, if you are okay with it option can be omitted
+* Port 8080 is default, if you are okay with it this option can be omitted

 * Add source to OBS
     * +Source